rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 	  'v4' |  0.33   0.33    0.00    0.08    0.25
 	  'v5' |  0.00   0.00    0.50    0.50    0.00

 For more technical information and more code examples look into the technical documentation of the :ref:`graphs-label`.
+Those interested in algorithmic applications of Markov Chains may consult O. Häggström's book: [FMCAA]_.

 Using the Digraph3 modules
 --------------------------